fedenunez/creative-theme-jekyll/index.md

 ## Start now!

+Out of the box, _BeoLiving Intelligence_ comes aimed at end users, being easily installed, configurable and ready to start controlling your home.

-Follow the quick setup guide to get your BeoLiving Intelligence up and running and read the user guide to better understand all the posibilities of the system.
-The Link to third parties guide list all the steps to link to some of the third party services like Alexa and IFTTT.
+Follow the _Quick setup_ to get your _BeoLiving Intelligence_ up and running and read the _User guide_ for better understanding of all the posibilities of the controller.
+The _Link to third parties_ guide lists all the steps to link to some of the third party services like _Alexa_ and
+_IFTTT_.

 <div class="row justify-content-md-center">
     <div class="col-lg-4">